gemini-api-php/client/README.md

 # Gemini API PHP Client

+This library is a fork of [gemini-api-php/client](https://github.com/mini-api-php/client) adding system instructions and updating api to v1beta.

 Gemini API PHP Client allows you to use the Google's generative AI models, like Gemini Pro and Gemini Pro Vision.

 _This library is not developed or endorsed by Google._